 - Alternatively, four concentric circles with diameters 48 cm, 24 cm, 16 cm, and 12 cm (draw on the floor or poster board

 - Recording Sheets, available for each part (see individual sites)

 Note for Teachers

-- Terminology matters: We adopted the convention that the wheels rotate and the robot turns
+- Implement clear and consistent terminology: We adopted the convention that the wheels rotate and the robot turns

-- Promoting collaboration: Pairs of students works best; or assign roles in larger groups of 3 to 4
+- Promote student collaboration: Pairs of students works best; but roles in larger groups of 3 to 4 can be assigned

-- Exemplary student roles (can be rotated): observer/feedback provider, recorder, programmer, and measurement taker
+- Some exemplary student roles include observer/feedback provider, recorder, programmer, and measurement taker

-- Part 1 – Determining how the Wheels Rotate According to the Steering Setting
+- Part 1 – How the Steering Setting Determines Wheel Rotations

-- Part 2 – Describing and Modeling the Robots’ Turns According to the Steering Setting
+- Part 2 – Mathematically Modelling the Robot’s Turns

 © 2020 Dr. Krista Francis & Stefan Rothschuh